 The warts are caused by the human papillomavirus (HPV).
-It is spread during oral, genital, or anal sex with partner who has the virus.
+It is spread during oral, genital, or anal sex with a partner who has the virus.

 The warts are more common in young adults.

-Factors that may raise your risk are:
+Other things that may raise the risk are:

 Centers for Disease Control and Prevention

 Condyloma acuminatum.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/condyloma-acuminatum.
 Accessed October 16, 2020.

 Genital warts.
 Centers for Disease Control and Prevention website.
 Available at: https://www.cdc.gov/std/herpes/stdfact-herpes.htm.
 Accessed October 16, 2020.

 Human papillomavirus (HPV).
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/hpv.
 Accessed October 16, 2020.

 Immunization schedules.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/vaccines/schedules/index.html.
 Accessed October 16, 2020.